karam-mustafa/apis-generator/README.md

 - Friendly simple interface to create your api.
 - Giving you the choice to choose what to build.
 - The large development space in the future update and we will  add a lot features.

-this package came with base controller which helps to handle some logic and generate response, and we will develop all functions that help developers to reduced development time.

-this package came with simple interface to manage api creations and view all api you had made before based on credential json file.

 Installation
 ------------